Homeowner association: Criticisms

+Voting

-HOAs establish a new community as a municipal corporation.
-Voting in an HOA is based on property ownership, Only property owners are eligible to vote.
-Renters are prohibited from directly voting for the unit, although they can deal directly with their landlords under their lease contract, since that is the party who has responsibility to them.
+HOAs established a new community as a municipal corporation.
+Voting in an HOA is based on property ownership, By the 1970s, only property owners were eligible to vote, while renters are prohibited from directly voting for the unit.
+They could, however, deal directly with their landlords under their lease contract, since that is the party who has responsibility to them.
+In the 1973 book Federally Assisted Communities: New Dimensions in Urban Development, author Hugh Mields, Jr. raised questions about the constitutionality of having an association that had the authority of a municipal government, despite being private in nature.

 Additionally, voting representation is equal to the proportion of ownership, not to the number of people.
 The majority of property owners may be absentee landlords, whose values or incentives may not be aligned with the tenants'.
 However, some HOAs limit owners of multiple properties to one or two votes regardless of the number of lots owned, so absentee owners do not end up controlling the HOA to the detriment of residents who only own a single lot or two contiguous lots as a current or future residence or vacation home.